cautronsoftware/cautron-long-ttl-edge-cache-orchestration/README.md

 ⸻

  ⚠️ Legal Notice
-	•	Do not trigger cache purge more than once per day.
+	•	Avoid frequent purges; recommended frequency is weekly.
+Do not re-trigger more than once per week.
-	•	Avoid manual re-triggering of the cron job, just once in a day.
+	•	Avoid manually re-triggering the cron job; it should only run once per week.
 	•	Do not exceed recommended batch/concurrency values.
 	•	Excessive or misconfigured purge actions may violate Cloudflare or host terms of service, resulting in penalties or bans.
 	•	This is an open-source optimization example shared by Cautron.
 You accept full responsibility for your usage and acknowledge all provided warnings.